Wilhelm Haacke: Career

 The following year he moved to Australia, where he replaced F. G. Waterhouse as Director of the South Australian Museum in Adelaide, and was a founding member of the Field Naturalists Society of South Australia.
+Haacke was one of a number of influential German-speaking residents — such as Ludwig Becker, Hermann Beckler, William Blandowski, Amalie Dietrich, Diedrich Henne, Gerard Krefft, Johann Luehmann, Johann Menge, Ludwig Preiss, Carl Ludwig Christian Rümker (a.k.a.
+Ruemker), Moritz Richard Schomburgk, Richard Wolfgang Semon, Karl Theodor Staiger, George Ulrich, Eugene von Guérard, Robert von Lendenfeld, Ferdinand von Mueller, Georg von Neumayer, and Carl Wilhelmi — who brought their "epistemic traditions" to Australia, and not only became "deeply entangled with the Australian colonial project", but also were "intricately involved in imagining, knowing and shaping colonial Australia" (Barrett, et al., 2018, p.
+2).

 In August 1884 he laid to rest an old mystery about echidnas, proving they are oviparous not viviparous, with a specimen sent to the museum by a naturalist on Kangaroo Island.
 His work and the liberality with which he was treated attracted some criticism, as did his bombastic self-promotion.
 He resigned his position in October 1884, after a series of disputes with the museum's management but did not leave the colony.

 He served as zoologist with the 1885 Geographical Society of Australasia's expedition to the Fly River, Papua New Guinea.
 In June 1886 he announced his imminent departure for Europe, and was invited by a large deputation of German settlers to represent them at an Allgemeiner Deutscher Kongress to be held in Berlin that September but declined, and left South Australia around July 1886 without fanfare.

 From 1888 to 1893 he was director of the zoo in Frankfurt-am-Main, and afterwards was a lecturer at Darmstadt University of Technology (until 1897).
 Later, he worked as a private scholar and grammar school teacher.
 He died in Lüneburg on December 6, 1912.

 Haacke is remembered for research of oviparity in monotremes, and studies involving the morphology of jellyfish and corals.
 In 1893 he coined the evolutionary term "orthogenesis".
 He also conducted investigations in the field of animal husbandry.